 Keiko first asked about B’s health.
-I booked the experience, very last minute, for both of us the day before, but B returned from work that night feeling ill and I emailed to inform Taka to expect only one.
+I booked the experience, very last minute, for both of us the day before, but B returned from work that night feeling ill.
+I emailed Taka to let him know to expect only one.
 Kind Keiko gave me a hydrating health drink to take home to B because the ‘magic’ water would help him.
-I was touched by her concern and soon learned that that’s what they’re like, not only considerate but generous too as they sent me home with more gifts for B and even matcha flavoured kit-kat for the kids.
+I was touched by her concern and soon learned that that’s what they’re like, not only considerate but generous too.
+They sent me home with more gifts for B and even matcha flavoured kit-kat for the kids.

 “You must travel.
 It is important to make more memories”Taka – a wise man

 Before I get going and share my Tokyo culture experience, I’d like to touch base on a few things I learned from Taka and Keiko about how to show respect in Japanese culture.
 Now, I’m sure this is not even scratching the surface of a complicated hierarchical social structure, but it helps to know the basics.